xvrh/puppeteer-dart/doc/api.md

 networkRequest.url → String
 ```

-### class: NetworkResponse
+### class: Response
-[NetworkResponse] class represents responses which are received by page.
+[Response] class represents responses which are received by page.

 #### networkResponse.bytes
 Promise which resolves to the bytes with response body.